flexdinesh/del-key/README.md

 There are a few other libs that already aid in deleting keys from objects.
 But none of them iteratively deletes the key if one of the nested objects is an _array_.

 The following are the highlights of this `delete-key` library.
   - Traverses through the exact path for maximum performance.
-Does not iterate over the keys to find detect presence.
+Does not iterate over the keys to detect presence.
   - Support for arrays in object path.
 The path is traversed in each array item.
   - Accepts array index in path definition.
   - Mutates the object.